Updated Application Policies, Application Policies - Updated December 2022.pdf

 Important License Renewal Update, effective February 24, 2021:

 Governor Mills has now signed Executive Order 33 FY20/21 which repeals that section of Executive Order 16 FY19/20 authorizing the extension of licenses due to expire during the State of Emergency.
 Section 1(E) of that order was repealed and osteopathic physicians and physician assistants working with them whose licenses were extended due to the State of Emergency must renew their licenses by March 31, 2021.

-Attached is Governor Janet Mills Executive Order.pdf regarding license renewals.
+Attached is Governor Janet Mills Executive Order regarding license renewal - this EO is expired.

 Attached is Governor Janet Mills Executive Order regarding licensure - the EO expired 6/30/2021.

 The Maine Board of Osteopathic Licensure is responsible for ensuring the health and safety of the public of this State.
 It is the responsibility of the Board to determine which applicants qualify to practice osteopathic medicine in the State of Maine by regulating the practice of its licensees.
 Through its licensing process, the Board provides assurance that the physician has received his/her degree from an accredited college of osteopathic medicine, has received the appropriate level of training and that no cause exists that would be a basis for disciplinary action of a licensed physician under 32 M.R.S.A. sec 2591-A.